secbrief/secbrief.github.io/_posts/2014-07-14-agricultural-bioterrorism-a-threat-assessment.md

 ### INTRODUCTION ###

 The threat of agricultural bioterrorism remains one of the single greatest threats to local and state economies, as well as the overall U.S. economy.
-In worst case scenarios, specific vulnerabilities could be exploited by highly capable actors which would extend damage beyond farreaching economic losses, and threaten broader domestic food security and continuity.
+In worst case scenarios, specific vulnerabilities could be exploited by highly capable actors which would extend damage beyond far-reaching economic losses, and threaten broader domestic food security and continuity.
 While not discounted as a credible threat, agricultural bioterrorism has not received sufficient or consistent enough attention in comparison to lower probability threats.
 Having garnered periodic spurts of attention in the past fifteen years, academic reports and publications on the subject are currently waning.
 In fact, very little has been published publicly on the subject of agricultural bioterrorism in the past six years, and much of what was written prior to the current lull relied on information and data that are now ten or more years outofdate.
-As such, there is a need for a current review and analysis of antiterrorism efforts to protect agriculture, as well as a presentday look at the threat environment.
+As such, there is a need for a current review and analysis of antiterrorism efforts to protect agriculture, as well as a present-day look at the threat environment.
 This threat assessment will bridge the gap in agricultural bioterrorism scholarship while hopefully spurring a wider and more routine discussion on the subject.

 The greatest threat to the U.S. agriculture industry is the intentional introduction of Foot and Mouth Disease by domestic or foreign terrorists.
 Livestock auctions are particularly vulnerable.
 Inoculated livestock could end up in many different ranches and farms across different states before symptoms would manifest.
-Billions of dollars of lost exports and culled livestock would be the shortterm consequence.
+Billions of dollars of lost exports and culled livestock would be the short term consequence.
 Long term consequences could be more devastating.
 Preharvest crops are also quite vulnerable to attack.
 Crop pathogens that impact corn, soybeans, wheat, and other cereals are a significant threat.
 Farms are quite vulnerable to attack given their size, number of potential avenues for attack, and lack of security.
 Surveillance and the early stemming of outbreaks following a terrorist attack would be critical to mitigating loss.
 While genetic hardening has reduced the likelihood of natural outbreaks, it has made crops particularly vulnerable to intentional introduction of disease.
 Export crops and staple grains are prime targets.

 The majority of the statistics and information about agriculture in this paper are taken from the U.S. Department of Agriculture.
 Other government reports and documents were also consulted.
 While this assessment attempts to offer policy makers a more current threat assessment on the subject of agricultural bioterrorism, this paper is by no means comprehensive.
 Rather, it takes a cursory look at the subject and offers conclusions and recommendations based on surficial information.